 As an example, let us take a roof in the Northern Hemisphere.
 While the south side will get the most of the sun, the north side of the building will be mostly in shade.
 During the morning hours, the west is shaded, and the east gets the sun.
 In the evening, we get a vice versa scenario: the east is shaded and the west is under the sun.
 Therefore, for a solar system in the Northern Hemisphere, the best orientation is the south.
 But, if you have limited space on your roof and can’t put your solar panels in the greatest location, it’s preferable to put them as close to the south as possible.

-Solar panels that are only facing east or west will still produce a significant quantity of electricity, but only in the mornings or evenings.
-They will create about 20% less energy in total than a south-facing roof, for example.
-Adding a few more panels to the east and west, on the other hand, will provide you with plenty of free electricity from early morning to late evening.
+If you position solar panels only east or west, they will anyway generate a good amount of energy but only during the mornings or evenings.
+In total, they will generate around 20% less energy than for example, a south-facing roof.
+However, adding up a few additional panels to the east and west will give you a good amount of free electricity from early morning right through to late evening.

 According to some solar experts, if you live in an area that charges a higher rate in the late afternoon or early evening hours, it is reasonable to face your panels southwest.
 The benefit here is that while the sun is setting, you’ll be producing your own solar energy and avoid the need to pull that energy from the grid during the peak hours when the utility rate is higher.

 As for residential solar power systems in the Southern Hemisphere, because the sun’s direction moves north, north-facing panels will give you the maximum solar output throughout the day.
 Keep in mind, however, that you should position your solar energy system using longitude lines on a map rather than compass directions.